mvrozanti/dotty/README.md

     cd ~/chosen-dotfiles-folder; [[ -f .git ]] || git init
     git submodule add https://github.com/mvrozanti/dotty; git submodule update --remote dotty

+  Optionally, you can copy the sample config file to your dotfiles directory with:
+    cp dotty/dotty-sample-config.json .

 You're done!

 ### Configuration
-  Dotty uses a JSON-formatted config located on the dotty repository directory.
+  Dotty uses a JSON-formatted config located on the dotfiles directory.
   Currently, dotty can create/check with `mkdirs`, `link` or `copy` files/directories, `install` packages and execute shell `commands`.

   It is also capable of automatically pushing changes made to your dotfiles to remote repositories with the `-s` or `--sync` flag.